rockneurotiko/go-bots/bookbot/README.md

 # Configure

-If you don't like (or can't) to use the scrit I provide to execute (`run.sh` or `run.cmd`) you can execute in the terminal like any program.
+If you don't like (or can't) to use the script I provide to execute (`run.sh` or `run.cmd`) you can execute in the terminal like any program.
 You can execute the binary, or the go code.
 (The binaries are in the [go-bots-binaries project](https://www.github.com/rockneurotiko/go-bots-binaries))

 Parameters to configure the program (All the paths are OS-like you are using, in unix with / in windows with \, but will expand ~ in both):
 - `--dir=~/path/to/your/files`: The path of the base directory of the files you want to share.
 Default: `~/Libros` (Yeah, I'm spanish <3)